balcoder/gulp-build-tool/README.md

 ### `gulp build`

-for production run tasks clean:dist, sass, in sequence first and then run useref , images and fonts tasks together
+for production run tasks clean:dist, sass and autoprefixer in sequence first and then run useref , images and fonts tasks together

 ## Credit